XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # How to Use?
 1. Run my App/Script , dont turn on the feature yet
-2. Enable Show Hidden Folder from File Explorer, then open my "Honey" Folder at:
-* Desktop
-* Download
-* Document
-* Pictures
-* Music
-* Videos
-* C:\\
+2. Press "Open Honeypot Folder"
-3. Then fill the "Honey" Folder with dummy file, the more file in there the better my Script will work
+3. Then fill the Folder with dummy file
 4. Turn on my Antiransomware Feature
+5. Let my app do the work
-5. ⚠️REPEAT FROM STEP 3 IF THE DUMMY FILE GOT ENCRYPTED , DONT FORGET TO CLOSE MY APP FIRST ⚠️
+6. ⚠️REPEAT FROM STEP 3 IF THE DUMMY FILE GOT ENCRYPTED IN THEN RansomPyShield FOLDER ⚠️

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES: